lfarizav/flux-k8s-setup-lab/README.md

 # 🚀 Description

 This repository contains step-by-step instructions to set up a **FluxCD GitOps environment** on a local **Kubernetes cluster using Kind**.
-The lab is designed for teaching **multitenancy** in the virtual event of the Fundación Hispana de Cloud Native el 11 de septiembre de 2025 a las 5 pm, where each team (tenant) has its own namespace, RBAC rules, and GitOps configuration.
-In this lab we use Facebooc and Instavote applications running on facebooc and instavote namespaces.
+The lab is designed for teaching **multitenancy** in the virtual event of the Fundación Hispana de Cloud Native el 11 de septiembre de 2025 a las 5 pm at the following linkÑ https://www.linkedin.com/events/7369753387266912262/.
+That lab shows us how each team (tenant) has its own namespace, RBAC rules, and GitOps configuration.
+For this lab we use Facebooc and Instavote applications running on facebooc and instavote namespaces.

 ---